 Prairie Wolf Solar, LLC Capacity Transaction - Rakesh Kothakapu reported that IMEA entered into a 5-year 50 MW capacity agreement with Prairie Wolf Solar in December of 2020 which runs from Planning Years 2022/23 through 2026/27.
-He explained that Prairie Wolf had delivered the full 50

-MW of capacity for the first Planning Year 2022/23, however, Prairie Wolf then notified IMEA that it intended to deliver less than the 50 MW for certain seasons over the remainder of the agreement due to the implementation of the seasonal capacity construct by MISO.
+He explained that Prairie Wolf had delivered the full 50 MW of capacity for the first Planning Year 2022/23, however, Prairie Wolf then notified IMEA that it intended to deliver less than the 50 MW for certain seasons over the remainder of the agreement due to the implementation of the seasonal capacity construct by MISO.
 Prairie Wolf requested an amendment to the contract to change the contract quantity from 50 MW to "as available" for the future Planning Year at the same price that the contract was originally negotiated.
 Kothakapu stated that for Planning Year 2023/24, Prairie Wolf transferred to IMEA 54.9 MW of Summer capacity, 50 MW for Fall, 15.7 MW for Winter and 33.7 MW for Spring.
 He stated that IMEA Staff is currently in negotiations with Prairie Wolf to amend or modify the contract.
 IMEA Staff is working to regain the full value of the contract lost due to non-delivery during some of the seasons and is also requesting that Prairie Wolf not lose production during critical hours to maximize capacity along with a higher level of financial security.
 IMEA Staff will continue to negotiate in good faith while exploring all options due to Prairie Wolf's failing to deliver 50 MW for all MISO seasons, but the exclusive remedy is to pay liquidated damages.

 General Counsel Troy Fodor reported that the counterparty, Prairie Wolf, had breached the Agreement and if IMEA Staff is able to negotiate a satisfactory outcome, it will require an amendment to that Agreement.
 If IMEA Staff is unable to negotiate a satisfactory outcome, it will be necessary to give certain notices under the Agreement and to take necessary actions to enforce the Agreement.
-Fodor explained that the Executive Board had provided interim authority to engage legal counsel and prepare for possible litigation, if necessary, while Staff continued to negotiate with the vendors.
-Fodor stated that on March 29, 2023, the Executive Board unanimously authorized the President & CEO to engage counsel on this matter to assist in enforcing IMEA's rights under the contracts and will be recommending that the IMEA Board ratify these Executive Board decisions.
+He explained that those actions may include the hiring of outside counsel and the filing of litigation against the counterparty.
+Fodor stated that on March 29, 2023, the Executive Board unanimously authorized the President & CEO to resolve the matter through appropriate means, including, but not limited to, the hiring of outside counsel and the filing of litigation.
 In order to give more detail about the issues and the actions staff has taken, IMEA staff recommends combining these two matters and going into closed session.